ConsenSysMesh/stow-js/README.md

 ### Parameters

-1. `Buffer|String` - Public key to re-encrypt the data to
+1. `String` - Public key to re-encrypt the data to
-1. `Buffer|String` - Private key to decrypt the record data.
+1. `String` - Private key to decrypt the record data.
 This should be a key controlled by the record owner
-1. `(String) => (Promise<Buffer>)` - A function to resolve the data URI.
+1. `(String) => (Promise<String>)` - A function to resolve the data URI.
 The parameter is the string data URI.
 The function should return the encrypted data in a buffer.

 ### Returns

-`Buffer` - The re-encrypted data
+`String` - The re-encrypted data

 ---